alanhkarp/SitePassword/README.md

 The settings panel is divided into three sections.
 The first section is about your super and site passwords.
 The second section controls how SitePassword computes your site password.
 The third section lets you download your settings and export your passwords.
 Click on the <img src="images/gear.png" style="width: 16px; height: 16px; vertical-align: middle;"> icon to open the settings panel and the <img src="images/gear2.png" style="width: 16px; height: 16px; vertical-align: middle;"> icon to close it.

 The top section of the settings panel has three settings related to your super and site passwords.

-Unlike most password managers that calculate your password, SitePassword gives you the option to provide your own.
-This is useful if you have a password that you can't change, such as one provided by your employer.
-You can also use this option if SitePassword can't compute a password acceptable by the site.

-The password you provide is encrypted with the computed site password as a key.
-That means you must fill in the form before entering your password.
-After you fill in the form, open the settings and check the _Provide your own site password_ check box.
-You'll then be able to enter your password into the site password field.
+SitePassword allows you to provide your own password as explained in [Providing a Password](#providing-a-password),

-You normally leave your super password in the form, but you might not want to do that on a shared machine.
-Check the _Clear super password on use_ to clear your super password every time you use the calculated site password.
-You'll have to enter your super password every time you use SitePassword.
+You usually leave your super password filled in for the entire browser session, but you might not want to do that on a shared machine.
+Checking the _Clear super password on use_ means don't have to remember to clear it.

 Your site password is not hidden by default.
 Surprisingly, people develop the ability to recognize their site passwords, allowing them detect typos when re-entering their super passwords.
 Check the _Hide site password by default_ button to hide it.